DIY Christmas Ornaments That Look Anything But Handmade

-Whether you have a traditional spruce that could use a little pop of color or a modern, all-white Christmas tree that needs an equally understated element, we have your holiday ornament inspiration locked down.
-From the traditional to the more “out-there” pieces, ahead, you’ll find the easy-to-make ornaments we’ll be crafting up all season long.
+Whether you have a traditional spruce that could use a pop of color or a modern, all-white Christmas tree calling for an equally understated element, we have your holiday ornament inspiration locked down.
+These are the easy-to-make ornaments we’ll be crafting all season long:

 File this one under one of the more creative uses of a clothespin we’ve seen.
 Leave it to Brittany of The House That Lars Built to totally school us on the art of reinventing a household staple.

-Give classic baubles a pattern-heavy twist and a tonally defined finish like this colorful DIY project from A Kailo Chic Life.
+Give classic baubles a pattern-heavy twist with this colorful craft paint DIY from A Kailo Chic Life.
 Opt for a relatively reserved color palette to avoid a chaotic look and add pattern sparingly.

-These ornaments are completely customizable.
-Start with cardboard ornaments from the craft store, and glue on a patterned fabric of your choice.
-This one really has endless possibilities, since you can use any type of fabric.
-Pro tip: Buying a pack of quilt squares would get you manageable fabric pieces in a ton of different patterns.
+Start with cardboard ornaments from the craft store, then glue on a patterned fabric of your choice.
+Pro tip: Buying a pack of quilt squares would get you a bunch of manageable fabric pieces in different prints.

-These are the LBD of holiday ornaments.
-Simple beads in neutral wood make this look work in any space.
-These could easily be painted, but in their natural state, they’re perfect for all you Scandinavian holiday lovers.
+These are the LBD of holiday ornaments—simple beads in neutral wood work in any space.
+They could easily be painted, but in their natural state, they’re perfect for all you Scandinavian lovers.